Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/project-format/files/excel-tables.md

 	- Whether or not the first row should be used as keys for nesting elements in the translated Excel Table.
 - `numColumnKeys`: number
 	- Defines by how many columns each entry should be nested.
+- `lastColumnKeyUsesIndices`: boolean
+	- Whether or not the last nesting defined by `numColumnKeys` should be treated as an array.
 :::

 ## Examples